movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 }
 ```

-Another possibility is to defer lifetime-checking to runtime by using garbage collection.
+Another possibility is to defer borrow-checking to runtime by using garbage collection.
 For example, you can use a [reference-counted pointer][rc]:

 ```rust
 use std::rc::Rc;